eLearningDAO/moodle-cardano-connect/README.md

 # Config instruction

-1. You have to install the plugin from https://moodle.org/plugins/auth_userkey in to your Moodle Deployment and enable it according to the documentations.
+1. You have to install the plugin https://github.com/eLearningDAO/moodle-auth_userkey-plus (that is a modification of  https://moodle.org/plugins/auth_userkey) in your Moodle Deployment and enable it according to the documentations
-2. In the plugin settings, set the `Mapping field` to `ID number` and `Create user?` to `Yes`.
+2. In the plugin settings, set the `Mapping field` to `ID number` and `Create user?` to `Yes`
 3. Edit `./src/App.tsx` and set the IP/Host of the target moodle server `var MOODLEURL = 'http://x.x.x.x/'` and also update the Moodle Webservice Token `var MOODLEAPITOKEN = 'xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx'`.
-For easy finding, you can search `@CONFIG` in `./src/App.tsx`.
+For easy finding, you can search `@CONFIG` in `./src/App.tsx`
+4. On Moodle as admin, open the course you want to allow for direct access (via Cardano wallet), click participants, select enrolment methods and enable self-enrolment

 # Building info